drmuttik/woodlands-honey/index.md

 <h2 style="text-align:center;"><strong>Our Bees</strong></h2>
 <div style="display:flex; align-items: flex-start;">
   <p style="margin-right:15px;">
-    Our small apiary is on the outskirts of Berkhamsted.
+    Our <strong>small apiary</strong> is on the outskirts of Berkhamsted.
 Our hives are colonies of friendly and resourceful Buckfast bees which forage on the lush, diverse flowers of Chiltern Hills, resulting in <strong>super tasty honey</strong> that captures the essence of the British countryside.
 You'll taste the difference in every drop.<br>
   </p>
   <img src="manybees.jpeg" alt="Many bees" style="float:right; margin-left:15px; margin-bottom: 15px; width: 45%;">